Plaxico Burress

 Plaxico Antonio Burress (born August 12, 1977) is an American former professional football player who was a wide receiver for 12 seasons in the National Football League (NFL).
 He played college football for the Michigan State Spartans, and was selected by the Pittsburgh Steelers with the eighth overall pick in the 2000 NFL draft.
-He also played for the New York Giants and the New York Jets, and caught the game-winning touchdown in Super Bowl XLII as the Giants beat the then-undefeated New England Patriots.
+He also played for the New York Giants and the New York Jets, and he caught the game-winning touchdown in Super Bowl XLII as the Giants beat the then-undefeated New England Patriots.

 Personal life

 Plaxico Burress was born to Vicki Burress in Norfolk, Virginia.
 He was named after his uncle, has two brothers, and has been married to Tiffany Glenn since July 2005.
 They have one son, Elijah and a daughter, Giovanna, born November 2009.
 Burress graduated from Green Run High School in Virginia Beach, Virginia in 1996 and spent a post-graduate year at Fork Union Military Academy in Fork Union, Virginia.
 He lives in Totowa, New Jersey.
-His son Elijah was rated a four-star receiver by 247Sports and ESPN, and he plays at Notre Dame.
+His son was rated a four-star receiver by 24/7 Sports and ESPN, and he plays at Notre Dame.